 Jane Doe - Another Company, LLC

-We thank Chris Miyazaki, Jennie Miller, Randi Phillips, Kelly Baker, Rosina Kirkland, and Oak Hill staff for their donations of time, vases, and flowers.
+We thank Chris Miyazaki, Jennie Miller, Randi Phillips, Kelly Baker, Rosina Kirkland, Susan Erickson and Oak Hill staff for their donations of time, vases, and flowers.
+Thanks also to our team: Brenda Lopez (treasurer) and Ingrid Pil Vasquez (Secretary).